Rainbow Fashion to Celebrate Pride Year-Round - E! Online

 Rainbow With Me Jeans

 A little retro, a little rainbow, and a lot of awesome make these jeans a wardrobe must have.
-These rainbow-embroidered, vintage-inspired jeans are part of ModCloth's rainbow pride collection, plus they're made from recycled fibers and feature an on-trend wide-leg style with a high waist and zip front.
+These rainbow-embroidered, vintage-inspired jeans are part of ModCloth's Rainbow Pride collection, plus they're made from recycled fibers and feature an on-trend wide-leg style with a high waist and zip front.

 Impo Olitha Wedge Sandal

 Would it be too much to pair these fab rainbow espadrilles with your rainbow skirt, or rainbow pants, or anything else rainbow you might be wearing?
 We don't think so.
 In fact, we think they're the perfect addition to any rainbow outfit, with its on-trend tie dye satin sash with little flecks of metallic shine.
-They also have a memory foam footbed, so your tootsies will stay comfy while you're dancing the night away (even if it's just in your home during a Pride-themed a Zoom dance-a-thon).
+They also have a memory foam footbed, so your tootsies will stay comfy while you're dancing the night away (even if it's just in your home during a Zoom dance-a-thon).

 ModCloth x Collectif Friday Night Stripes Belted Dress